Generative AI-Enhanced Multi-Modal Semantic Communication in Internet of Vehicles: System Design and Methodologies: Introduction

-With the development of autonomous driving, as shown in Table \Rmnum{1}, the computational power equipped in vehicles has been continuously increasing, laying a solid foundation for the advancement and deployment of SemCom in vehicular networks.
-Nonetheless, current research on SemCom predominantly focuses on traditional data types such as text, images, and videos, with relatively few SemCom architectures specifically designed for vehicular networks.
-To the best of our knowledge, only the following few papers exist: \cite{xu2023semantic} introduced a multi-vehicle collaborative semantic perception framework tailored for vehicle re-identification, where nearby RSUs transmit captured images to the cloud center using SemCom to reduce transmission overhead and improve image integration efficiency.
+With the development of autonomous driving, as shown in Table \Rmnum{1}, the computational power equipped in vehicles has been continuously increasing, as SemCom relies heavily on computational resources.
+Nonetheless, current research on SemCom predominantly focuses on traditional data types such as text, images, and videos, with relatively few SemCom architectures specifically designed for vehicular networks. \cite{xu2023semantic} introduced a multi-vehicle collaborative semantic perception framework tailored for vehicle re-identification, where nearby RSUs transmit captured images to the cloud center using SemCom to reduce transmission overhead and improve image integration efficiency.
 Similarly, \cite{feng2024semantic} only outlined a SemCom-enhanced edge intelligence framework for multi-vehicle, multi-modal data, but fails to offer concrete details or implementation specifics.
 Both studies overlook the challenges of processing data from multiple sensors in vehicles and the necessity of employing different communication manners tailored to varying computational requirements and transmission distances for different tasks.
 Additionally, current research on SemCom mostly adopts the classic joint source-channel coding (JSCC) framework with end-to-end training.
 While JSCC has proven effective in optimizing overall system performance and enhancing data transmission efficiency, its inherent nature still presents some limitations.
 Specifically, JSCC limits the interpretability and manipulation of semantic information.
 Furthermore, many tasks in vehicular networks rely on multi-vehicle collaboration, but the end-to-end training approach of JSCC in current SemCom paradigms limits the knowledge base to empirical datasets, which require costly data collection and labor-intensive labeling for multi-user scenarios\cite{yang2024rethinking}.